 Where previously the computer would boot and be usable, systems that have been Formatted often report the following errors: (these errors are frequently displayed on a black screen with white text.)

 Or when a partition has been formatted, the all data would seem to disappear.
 However they are still recovable.

 Storage Devices That Can Be Easily Involved in Format Problem

 The following storage devices are often threatened with format problem and some of them might appear errors like this:

-To recover files from formatted drives, please download iCare Data Recovery Standard to search your lost files or photos. iCare Data Recovery Standard is powered with special unformat search engine to search and retrieve data loss dedicated in formatted drives.
+To recover files from formatted drives, please download iCare Data Recovery to search your lost files or photos. iCare Data Recovery is powered with special unformat search engine to search and retrieve data loss dedicated in formatted drives.
 Download Now!